Party Bus Rentals in Winston-Salem

 Winston-Salem Party Bus Pricing

 Winston-Salem party bus and charter bus rental prices vary based on vehicle size, date, and how long you need the bus.
 General market rate ranges: 14-passenger Sprinter limos run $170–$344/hour; 15–20 passenger party buses run $204–$378/hour; 20–30 passenger party buses run $244–$414/hour; 35–50 passenger party buses and minibuses run $294–$490/hour; and 40–56 passenger charter buses run $150–$300/hour or $1,200–$2,500/day.
-Pricing shifts based on your specific date and route — prom season in spring, major Wake Forest home game weekends, the National Black Theatre Festival, and sellout concerts at LJVM Coliseum all push demand up and shrink available inventory fast.
+Pricing can shift with your specific date and route, especially during prom season, major Wake Forest home game weekends, the National Black Theatre Festival, and concerts at LJVM Coliseum.

 | Type of Bus | Cost Per Hour Weekdays | Cost Per Hour Weekends | Cost Per Day |